 Renting some of the property

 You pay rent on the share of the property that Co-Ownership owns.
-For example if your own 75 per cent of the property, you pay rent on Co-Ownership's 25 per cent.
-The Department for Communities (DfC) sets the rent and any annual rent increases.
+For example, if you own 75 per cent of the property, you pay rent on Co-Ownership's 25 per cent.
+Rent is reviewed every year.

 Buying some of the property